 “We’re more than happy to talk to the EPA about creative solutions instead of having them spin their wheels investigating a 20-year-old complaint.
 In the years since complaints were filed, these communities have been exposed to toxic substances and they need resources to address their effects,” Engelman Lado says.

 Ronald Smith is pragmatic about what this legal fight will and won’t achieve.
 He knows Stone’s Throw is probably here to stay.
-Advanced Disposal, which now owns the landfill near his property, submitted a plan to ADEM in March to nearly double the site’s disposal area to 124 acres.
+Advanced Disposal, which now owns the landfill near his property, submitted a plan to ADEM to nearly double the site’s disposal area to 124 acres.
 It was approved in May 2015.
 The landfill has space for up to 1,500 tons of trash a day through 2053.
 However, the permit for the entire Stone's Throw site is up for renewal this December, which should make the owners more willing to sit at the negotiating table with community members.

 “If they could fix the infrastructure—the roads, the bridges, the speed limits—and do the self-monitoring they need to do. … If ADEM would enforce the guidelines and make Advanced Disposal cover up their refuse everyday like they’re supposed to, I think that would solve the biggest part of our problem,” Smith says.